-09:00-17:00 Monday to Friday, the point of contact should be the community paediatrician on-call for child protection who can be reached on 01270 278290 / 8291 / 8292 / 8293 / 8294.
+09:00-17:00 Monday to Friday, the point of contact should be the community paediatrician oncall for child safeguarding assessments, who can be reached on 01270 278290 / 8291 / 8292 / 8293 / 8294.

 Out of hours (17:00-09:00, weekends and bank holidays) the point of contact should be the paediatric middle grade on-call who can be contacted via the Leighton Hospital switchboard on 01270255141.
-They should be expected to take a message and details and facilitate first contact, they should not be expected to accept the referral and perform the medical examination straightaway.
+They should be expected to take a message and details of the child and facilitate first contact.
+They should not be expected to accept the referral and perform the medical examination straightaway.

 If the middle grade cannot be contacted for any reason, the on-call paediatric consultant can be contacted via Leighton Hospital switchboard.
-The contacted doctor will arrange a suitable venue and hospital personnel for the examination.
+The contacted doctor will arrange a suitable venue and hospital personnel for the child protection medical assessment.